How to Resize an Image Without Losing Quality [Your Easy Guide with Best Practices]

 Fantastic Image Formats and Where to Find Them

 There are lots of different file formats that you'll use depending on your purpose.
-While you can use some of these interchangeably, for maximum effect, convert each image to the specific file type and then optimize from there.
+While you can use some of these interchangeably, for maximum effect without losing quality, convert each image to the specific file type and then optimize from there.

 JPG – By far, the most common type of image you'll see on the Internet is the JPG format.
 It's more or less the “Swiss Army knife” of online images, since it can be used in both web-based projects and documents.
-The only downside is that is the file size decreases, the image quality goes down as well.
+The only downside is that as the file size decreases; the image quality goes down as well.

 TIFF – Although a TIFF can be transferred with virtually no loss of image quality, you should avoid using these raw files online, since it can drastically reduce your load time.
 The most often used for printing photographs.